kloeckner-i/ember-cli-mirage-graphql/README.md

     }
   },
   /*
+    mutations is an object used to mock mutation functionality you might expect from the server.
+Each method maps directly to a named mutation from your schema and accepts 3 arguments:

+    1. The table from Mirage's database that corresponds to the return type of the mutation.
+    2. The mutation variables.
+These will be mapped per the varsMap option, by the return type, if appropriate.
+    3. Mirage's database.

+    For now, this is the only way to mock mutations with this addon; however, we will try to implement some form of default mutation functionality, if feasible.
+   */
+  mutations: {
+    updatePerson: (people, { id, personAttributes }) =>
+      [ people.update(id, personAttributes) ]
+  },
+  /*
     varsMap is used if you need to map request variables defined in your GraphQL queries.
 The value you specify in the map can be a string or a function.